Universality of fast quenches from the conformal perturbation theory: Wave-function and thermalization after the quench

 In the discussion above we implicitly assumed that the resulting density of particles after the quench is not too large such that the probability of particles to interact during the quench is small.
 To justify this assumption we consider volume $\Delta V=\Delta L^{d-1}$ such that the probability of finding a localized state inside $\Delta V$ after the quench is of order one, \bea {\mathcal P}\Delta V\sim 1\ ,\qquad \Delta L\sim \delta t \left({\ell\over \delta t}\right)^{2(d-\Delta)/(d-1)}\ . \eea Here $\Delta L$ is a typical distance between two neighboring localized states and due to causality these states would not be able to interact during the quench so far \bea \ell\gg \delta t\ , \eea and consequently $\Delta L\gg \delta t$.
 The same condition ensures that Compton wavelength of the created particles $\delta t$ is much smaller than the distance between them $\Delta L$, which justifies treatment of these states as fully localized.

 When $m^{-1}\gg \delta t \gg a_0$ and $\ell \gg \delta t$, qualitative time evolution of the system can be summarized as follows.
 During the quench ground state decays into a diluted ``gas" of highly excited localized states each of an approximate energy $\delta t^{-1}$.
 Typical distance between these states $\Delta L$ is large enough such that up to time $t\sim \Delta L$ these states do not interact with each other.
 This specifies the limits of applicability of the conformal perturbation theory.
 Up to the times \bea t\lesssim \delta t \left({\ell\over \delta t}\right)^{2(d-\Delta)/(d-1)} \eea dynamics of the system can be described in terms of the UV CFT, but once the localized excitations start colliding, perturbative approximation breaks down and the system equilibrates.
 Although beyond this point we can not describe system's dynamics in detail, energy distribution (\ref{density}), (\ref{fluctuations}) will remain the same so far Hamiltonian is time-independent.
 Accordingly, \eqref{fluctuations} shows that at late times energy fluctuations $\Delta E$ will scale with the volume as $V^{1/2}$.
-Combined with the standard argument of eigenstate thermalization this means local physics will be thermal, with the effective temperature determined by energy density \eqref{density}, \bea T\sim \delta t^{-1} (\delta t/\ell)^{2(d-\Delta)/d}\ . \eea In other words, our qualitative description of $|\Psi(t)\rangle$ allows us to make a highly non-trivial prediction that following the quantum quench system will thermalize in the sense that local observables will equilibrate to their thermal values.
+Combined with the standard argument of eigenstate thermalization this means local physics will be thermal, with the effective temperature determined by energy density \eqref{density}, \bea T\sim \delta t^{-1} (\delta t/\ell)^{2(d-\Delta)/d}\ . \eea As a consistency condition \eqref{T} requires the effective temperature to be high in comparison with the IR scale, $T\gg m$, which introduces a constraint on $\ell$ in terms of $\delta t$ and $m$.

+In other words, our qualitative description of $|\Psi(t)\rangle$ allows us to make a highly non-trivial prediction that following the quantum quench system will thermalize in the sense that local observables will equilibrate to their thermal values.
 Let us emphasize here that the system always remains in a pure state and never approaches true thermal ensemble.
 This can be seen already from the expression for $\Delta E$ \eqref{DeltaE}, which is different from the energy fluctuations for the conformal field theory in a Gibbs state, $\Delta E^2\sim V T^{d+1}$.
 Accordingly, the prediction of thermalization can be only extended to local quantities, confined to the subregion much smaller than the full volume $V$.